Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-l8e-RamsN-U.md

 ---
-title: "Q&A: Why did you change the minimum length of Pipes ?"
+title: "November 17th, 2020 Livestream Q&A: Why did you change the minimum length of Pipes ?"
 date: "2020-11-17"
 layout: transcript
 topics: